PETREL

-PETREL (Platform for Extra and Terrestrial Remote Examination with LCTF) is a technology demonstration satellite being developed by Tokyo Institute of Technology.
+PETREL (Platform for Extra and Terrestrial Remote Examination with LCTF) is a technology demonstration satellite built by Tokyo Institute of Technology and launched in June 2026.
 The microsatellite is equipped with a multispectral camera, which will be used to carry out two distinct missions.
 One mission is to survey the sky in ultraviolet wavelengths for the field of time-domain astronomy, and the other is to conduct spectroscopic observations of the Earth.
+PETREL is a pathfinder for the ULTRASAT mission.

+Overview

+PETREL's role differs depending on its position in orbit: while inside Earth's shadow, its mission is to conduct astronomical observations, and while outside, to function as an Earth observation satellite.
+PETREL is designed to conduct wide field observations in ultraviolet, working in tandem with ground-based observatories to study time-domain multi-messenger astronomy.

+As an Earth observation satellite, PETREL is designed to perform multispectral observation of both the land and seas to acquire data for use in agriculture and aquaculture.
+PETREL's ocean observations are focused on measuring the level of plankton and nutrients in the waters.
+These data may be used by the aquaculture industry to help ensure a stable amount of catches.

+Launch

 PETREL was originally planned to be launched on a Epsilon rocket flight in 2022 along with the rest of JAXA's Innovative Satellite Technology Demonstration-3 mission satellites, but was not launched.
-As of September 2024, PETREL is scheduled to be launched during fiscal year 2025 on the first H3-30 test flight.
+As of September 2024, PETREL was scheduled to be launched during fiscal year 2025 on the first H3-30 test flight.
+The launch was later moved to 2026 and the satellite was launched on 12 June 2026.

-Overview

-PETREL's role differs depending on its position in orbit: while inside Earth's shadow it will conduct astronomical observations, and while outside it will function as an Earth observation satellite.

-PETREL will conduct wide field observations in ultraviolet, which will work in tandem with ground-based observatories to study time-domain multi-messenger astronomy.
-PETREL is a pathfinder for the ULTRASAT mission.

-As an Earth observation satellite, PETREL will perform multispectral observation of both the land and seas to acquire data for use in agriculture and aquaculture.
-PETREL's ocean observation will measure the level of plankton and nutrients in the waters, which the aquaculture industry will utilize to help ensure a stable amount of catches.